TobbysGitHub/General-Artificial-Intelligence/README.md

 In order to achieve general intelligence, a new neural network architecture must be studied.
 I appreciate  Geoffrey Hinton's vision of the Capsule Network and the routing mechanism of the Capsule Network.
 Also I know about Yann LeCun's effort to develop Self-Supervised Learning.
 But I think that those structures are not closed to achieve the goal of human-level general intelligence.

-A network that enables universal intelligence must be:
+A network that enables general intelligence must be:

 1. Composed of basic units.
 Automatically enable different units for different tasks.
 You can smoothly add or remove units only by a small amount of local training.
 1. There is no global loss function for optimizition, and the loss functions are distributed and localized around per unit.